-Just like building fires and cigarette smoke, wildfire smoke contains high levels of toxic compounds and tiny particles that can damage your heart, lungs and other organs, as well as cause diseases.
-Chemicals released by wildfires include nitrogen oxides, carbon monoxide and various volatile organic compounds (VOCs).
+Just like building fires and cigarette smoke, wildfire smoke contains high levels of toxic compounds and tiny particles that can damage your heart, lungs, and other organs, as well as cause diseases.
+Chemicals released by wildfires include nitrogen oxides, carbon monoxide, and various volatile organic compounds (VOCs).

 What’s worse, smoke from burning poison oak and poison ivy may contain irritants from these plants.

-When wildfires burn into cities or residential areas, smoke also draws chemicals from plastics and other man-made materials, said Wange Cascio, a cardiologist and director of the Environmental Protection Agency’s Center for Public Health and Environmental Assessment.
+When wildfires burn into cities or residential areas, smoke also draws chemicals from plastics and other man-made materials, said Wange Cascio, a cardiologist, and director of the Environmental Protection Agency’s Center for Public Health and Environmental Assessment.

 And most of these particles, no matter small or big, can be removed through an air filter, a device to remove solid particles.
-Traditional air purifiers have 3-stage filtration system, that is the pre-filter, the HEPA filter, and the activated carbon filter.
+Traditional air purifiers have a 3-stage filtration system, that is the pre-filter, the HEPA filter, and the activated carbon filter.

-The pre-filter captures large particles such as dust, lint, fibers, hair and pet fur, and maximizes the HEPA filter’s life by protecting it.
-The HEPA filter removes 99.97% of particles as small as 0.3 microns (µm) in diameter, including smoke, dust, mold spores, bacteria, viruses and allergens such as pollen, dander and mites.
+The pre-filter captures large particles such as dust, lint, fibers, hair, and pet fur, and maximizes the HEPA filter’s life by protecting it.
+The HEPA filter removes 99.97% of particles as small as 0.3 microns (µm) in diameter, including smoke, dust, mold spores, bacteria, viruses, and allergens such as pollen, dander, and mites.
 The activated carbon filter removes compounds such as formaldehyde, benzene, ammonia, hydrogen sulfide, and VOCs.

 If you want to buy the best air purifier for wildfire smoke, it must contain the following two parts.